eXascaleInfolab/clubmark/README.md

 ...
 ```

-- ./realnets/  - simple gold standard networks with available ground truth value of the modularity for non-overlapping clustering (from [10th DIMACS](http://www.cc.gatech.edu/dimacs10/) '13, "Modularity Maximization in Networks by Variable Neighborhood Search" by Daniel Aloise et al)
+- ./realnets/  - simple gold standard networks with available ground-truth
+	- dimacs/  - [10th DIMACS'13](http://www.cc.gatech.edu/dimacs10/) networks with the ground-truth modularity value for non-overlapping clustering (see "Modularity Maximization in Networks by Variable Neighborhood Search" by Daniel Aloise et al, 10th DIMACS'13)
+	- snap/  - Stanford SNAP large networks with available ground-truth communities (see "Defining and Evaluating Network Communities based on Ground-truth" by J. Yang and J. Leskovec., ICDM'12)
 - ./syntnets/  - synthetic networks produced by the extended LFR framework: undirected weighted complex networks with overlaps, both mixing parameters are set for the topology and weights, both exponential nodes degree and weights distributions are set
 	* `*.ngp`  - network generation parameters
 	* `time_seed.dat`  - used time seed on batch generation